cryptoanzu/anzucoin/.github/ISSUE_TEMPLATE.md

 General anzucoin questions and/or support requests and are best directed to the [anzucointalk.io forums](https://anzucointalk.io/).

-For reporting security issues, please contact the Litecoin developers on the #anzucoin-dev Freenode IRC channel or alternatively you can email us at contact@anzucoin.org.
+For reporting security issues, please contact the Anzucoin developers on the #anzucoin-dev Freenode IRC channel or alternatively you can email us at contact@anzucoin.org.

 ### Describe the issue